bloomdata-com-my/datasets/README.md

 | 6 | customer_state           |       0        |
 +---+--------------------------+----------------+
 ```
-`transformed_customers table` has some missing values.
-These missing values occur because certain customer_zip_code_prefix entries in the `customers table` were not found in the `geolocation table`.
+The `transformed_customers table` has some missing values because certain `customer_zip_code_prefix` entries in the `customers table` were not found in the `geolocation table`.
+These missing values have been filled with 'nan'.

 #### transformed_sellers table
 ```